 More and more people with disabilities are making their way to church on Sunday with the help of a service animal.
 Help your ministry respond safely, consistently, and lawfully when someone asks to bring a service animal to church.

-The Americans with Disabilities Act (ADA) says that a service animal is any dog or miniature horse that is trained to perform tasks for people with disabilities, including any physical, sensory, psychiatric, intellectual, or other mental disability.
+The Americans with Disabilities Act (ADA) says that a service animal is any dog that is trained to perform tasks for people with disabilities, including any physical, sensory, psychiatric, intellectual, or other mental disability.
 A service animal may be trained to recognize and de-escalate agitation (e.g., PTSD), detect early warning signs of a neurological or metabolic episode (e.g., epilepsy, diabetes), assure safe guidance for the visually impaired, or perform simple tasks for people with impaired mobility, such as opening doors or retrieving objects.

 Even a ministry that is under no legal obligation to admit service animals may choose to use a set of guidelines, such as the ADA, as a guideline for its own service animal policy.